 If you’re willing to endure the pain of a foot tattoo, then you will be pleased with the results.
 A scorpion can work well in this placement, as its tail can head up towards the ankle, creating a striking appearance.
 That said, the area is one of the most painful body parts to get inked, especially if you’re opting for something that requires a lot of detail and shading.
 It is also worth noting that it could fade faster than other body parts because when we wear socks and shoes, the design will rub against them.

 18. Scorpion Leg Tattoo

-Figuring out the perfect tattoo placement can be a tough task, but the leg is a popular choice for many reasons; it’s large enough that you can create a detailed design, but it’s also not particularly painful.
-The calf has a fair bit of fat and muscle, with not as many nerve endings; therefore, you won’t experience as much discomfort as you would with, for example, a foot tattoo.
+Figuring out the perfect tattoo placement can be tough, but a leg tattoo is a popular choice for many reasons; it’s large enough to create a detailed design, but it’s also not particularly painful.
+The calf has a fair bit of fat and muscle, with few nerve endings; therefore, you won’t experience as much discomfort as you would with, for example, a foot tattoo.
 The leg is particularly appealing if you want a more detailed piece that requires a fair bit of shading.

 19. Traditional Tribal Scorpion Tattoo